matjaz99/OpenMp3Player/README.md

 3.0.0-alpha.04
 february 2015

-- fixed bug in starter - server does not start in windows
+- fixed bug in starter: server does not start in windows
 - added stars (rating)